Information for new arrivals

 - We tend to welcome those who have financial support which has been obtained through a substantive competitive process, such as Royal Society Research Fellowships, EPSRC Advanced Fellowship, etc. Such persons join the Computer Laboratory for the duration of the Fellowship and it is expected that the costs of overheads, bench fees, etc. will be met by their funding body.

 - Where there has not been a substantive competitive element then such people are potential visitors.
 To be accepted as visitors they have to be personally endorsed by a member of staff and seconded by another.
 Naturally the member of staff has to be convinced that there is a proper intellectual case for the visit.
 Moreover, the staff member “owns” the relationship with the visitor and has to sort out any issues that might arise (but can bathe in the glory of any successful outcomes).
 Such visits are typically for a year, occasionally for two years, and can also be in repeated bursts of shorter duration.
 There is a strict 6 months maximum duration for visitors who are enrolled as a student at another University.

 - In view of the rapidly increasing number of visitors to the Computer Laboratory, members of staff are asked to discourage ‘cold calls’ and unsolicited requests.

-- All proposals for visits must be discussed with the Departmental Secretary, Margaret Levitt, to ensure that suitable office space is available and to ascertain the rate of bench fees.
+- All proposals for visits must be discussed with the Departmental Secretary, Caroline Stewart, to ensure that suitable office space is available and to ascertain the rate of bench fees.